Spotlight

 Current status:

-The EU AI Act adopts a risk-based, horizontal regulatory approach to regulate AI, using a fixed, broad definition of AI and a product safety approach.
-The Act will have wide-ranging implications for all uses of AI on the single market, including work which is identified as a high risk area.
+The EU AI Act adopts a risk-based, horizontal regulatory approach to regulate AI, using a fixed, broad definition of AI and emphasising transparency, human oversight, and risk governance.
+The Act will have wide-ranging implications for all uses of AI on the single market, including work which is identified as a high-risk area.

 Relevant chapters: